 If your vehicle or a visitor's vehicle becomes disabled while parked on campus, call the CSU Police at 216-687-2020 or x2020 from any campus phone.

 I'm a graduate assistant or teaching fellow.
 Do I qualify for a Faculty/Staff permit and payroll deduction?

 No. Graduate assistants and teaching fellows are student appointments.
 You must order your student parking permit online and pay with a debit/credit card or charge the parking hangtag to your student account.

 I was on medical leave/sabbatical for the last few months and I didn't know I had to return my permit; can I now get a refund?

-No. If you leave the University for any reason, it is your responsibility to return your parking permit to Parking & Transportation Services.
-As long as you have the permit in your possession you are required to pay for it.
+No. If you leave the University for any reason, it is your responsibility to submit a permit return form to Parking & Transportation Services.
+A permit will be charged until we receive the return request.
 When a person has an active hangtag on payroll deduction and the amount is not applied to a paycheck the amount accumulates in arrears until another paycheck is issued.
 The total amount outstanding will then be taken on your next paycheck.

-I am leaving the University, is my permit automatically cancelled when I leave?
+I am leaving the University, is my permit automatically canceled when I leave?

-No. Your permit is not cancelled until it has been returned to Parking &Transportation Services and it has been deactivated in our system.
-Once we receive your parking permit, your PRD will be stopped and a credit will be issued to you, if applicable.
+No. Your permit is not canceled until a permit return form has been completed and has been deactivated in our system.
+Once we receive your return request, your PRD will be stopped and a credit will be issued to you, if applicable.

 If I need a permit beginning on the 12th of the month do I have to pay for the whole month?

-No. Your permit is prorated on a weekly basis.
-If you purchase a permit in the middle of the month, you will pay for the remaining weeks of that month.
+No. Your permit is prorated on a weekly/daily basis.
+If you purchase a permit in the middle of the month, you will pay for the remaining weeks/days of that month.